Bed bugs are really a nuisance for homeowners.

 Although the bugs cannot tolerate the smell of this natural chemical and avoid getting near the cedar wood, the chemical is not so powerful to kill the bed bugs.

 This awesome property of cedarwood (to deter various pests) simply means you can use the wood in areas from where you want them to stay away.

 Not only for building items for indoor use (like furniture, bed, chairs, wooden chest, musical instruments, etc.), but you can also use cedar wood for doors, door frames, siding, pergolas, shade screens, landscaping, and outdoor stairs.

 Cedar oil (also called cedarwood oil) is an essential oil that is extracted from various types of conifers (like cedar, pine, and juniper trees).

-Cedarwood oil comes with a woodsy scent, it’s relatively safe and offers a variety of different uses including pests treatment.
+Cedarwood oil comes with a woodsy scent; it’s relatively safe and offers a variety of different uses, including pest treatment.